elishagretton/elishagretton/README.md

 - 💻 I'm proficient in Python, C++, SQL, AWS, Databricks, HTML, CSS, R, Linux, and Git.
 - 🔭 I'm currently working on improvements to my Multinational Retail Data Centralisation and Pinterest Data Pipeline projects, leveraging SQL, Databricks, and AWS mostly.
 - 🤔 I'm hoping to start a new project soon in Django, building a job application helper.
 Let me know if you want to collaborate!
-- 👩‍💻 Actively pursuing opportunities in Software, AI, or Data Engineering.
-Please feel free to drop me a message if you have any advice or know of any opportunities in the Technology space!
+- 💬 Actively pursuing opportunities in Software, AI, or Data Engineering.
-- 📫 Drop me a message on [LinkedIn](https://www.linkedin.com/in/elishagretton/)
+- 📫 Drop me a message on [LinkedIn](https://www.linkedin.com/in/elishagretton/) to connect!

 **In my free time,**
 - 🌍 I'm passionate about exploring new places and travel!
 Over the past year, I travelled and volunteered in the Philippines, Malaysia, Vietnam, Indonesia, and South Korea.